kubernetes-retired/external-storage/local-volume/README.md

 management once the local volumes are configured.
 Note that the local storage provisioner is different from most provisioners and does not support dynamic provisioning yet.
-Instead, it requires that administrators preconfigure the local volumes on each node and mount them under discovery directories.
+Instead, it requires that administrators preconfigure the local volumes on each node and if volumes are supposed to be

+ 1. Filesystem volumeMode (default) PVs - mount them under discovery directories.
+ 2. Block volumeMode PVs - create a symbolic link under discovery directory to the block device on the node.

 The provisioner will manage the volumes under the discovery directories by creating and cleaning up PersistentVolumes for each volume.

 ## Configuration Requirements

 * The local-volume plugin expects paths to be stable, including across reboots and when disks are added or removed.
-* The static provisioner only discovers mount points.
+* The static provisioner only discovers either mount points (for Filesystem mode volumes) or symbolic links (for Block mode volumes).
 For directory-based local volumes, they must be bind-mounted into the discovery directories.

 ## Version Compatibility